vana-com/vana-dlp-chatgpt/docs/running_on_testnet.md

 ### Words of Wisdom

-- Do not expose your private keys or mnemonric phrase.
+- Do not expose your private keys or mnemonic phrase.
 - Do not reuse the password of your mainnet wallet.

 ## Get started